 Actual maturities may differ from contractual maturities shown above as borrowers may have the right to extend or prepay obligations with or without penalties.
-(1) Trading securities and FVOCI securities are recorded at fair value.
-Amortized cost securities, included in Investment securities, are recorded at amortized cost and (2)
+Trading securities and FVOCI securities are recorded at fair value.
+Amortized cost securities, included in Investment securities, are recorded at amortized cost and presented net of allowance for credit losses.
 Primarily composed of corporate debt, supra-national debt, and commercial paper.
-(3)

 The weighted average yield is derived using the contractual interest rate and the carrying value at the end of the year for the respective securities.
 Certain equity securities that are not held-for-trading purposes are designated as FVOCI.
-(4)
+(1) (2)